brunch/brunch/docs/README.md

 ```

 Check our tiny web-server at [`localhost:3333`](http://localhost:3333) - and the browser console would
-output exactly what you've entered here. jQuery is working!
+output exactly what you've entered here. jQuery is up and running now.

-### Using alternative tableware
+### Plugging alternative tableware

 Let's say you want to try the new fancy **CoffeeScript** thing.
 Maybe your OCD would be eased by conforming
 to 66 **ESLint** rules.
 It doesn't matter, [more than 50 Brunch plugins](http://brunch.io/plugins) aim to help with all kinds of crazy cases.